 How is Butorphanol Nasal Spray Supplied

-Butorphanol Tartrate Nasal Spray USP is supplied in a child-resistant vial containing a 2.5 mL bottle of nasal spray solution (10 mg/mL) and a metered-dose spray pump with protective clip and dust cover, a bottle of nasal spray solution, and a patient instruction leaflet and medication guide.
+Butorphanol Tartrate Nasal Spray, USP is supplied in a child-resistant plastic container containing a 2.5 mL bottle of nasal spray solution (10 mg/mL) and a metered-dose spray pump with protective clip and dust cover, a bottle of nasal spray solution, and a patient instruction leaflet and medication guide.
 On average, one bottle will deliver 14 to 15 doses if no repriming is necessary.

 Butorphanol Tartrate Nasal Spray USP, 10 mg/mL